+Abstract

-Abstract: Mika is an automatic test data generation tool for code written in a subset of Ada 83, Ada 95 or Ada 2005.
-Mika uses genetic algorithms in its attempt to generate inter-subprograms tests that will, by construction, exercise, during execution, the maximum possible number of branches, decisions or MC/DCs, in the code under test.
+Mika is an automatic test inputs generation tool for code written in a subset of Ada 83, Ada 95 or Ada 2005.
+Mika uses genetic algorithms to generate intersubprograms test inputs that will, by construction, exercise, during execution, the maximum possible number of branches, decisions or MC/DCs, in the code under test.